 Saltwater corrosion is relatively common in South Florida for properties with metal roofing located near the ocean.
 In most cases, metal roofing that is in use near the sea will be made of metals that can protect against saltwater corrosion like aluminum or zinc.
 Additionally, special protective paint should be applied to combat corrosion saltwater corrosion.
 Even though these protective measures can be taken, saltwater corrosion still occurs over time, regardless of the precaution used.

 These are just a few examples of corrosion on metal roofing that require repair when they occur.
-If you suspect corrosion on your metal roof in Deerfield Beach or the surrounding areas, reach out to Tim Graboski Roofing to receive a free quote at (561) 276-8252.
+If you suspect corrosion on your metal roof in Boca Raton or the surrounding areas, reach out to Tim Graboski Roofing to receive a free quote at (561) 276-8252.

 Oil canning is defined, by the Metal Construction Association, as “visible waviness in the flat areas of metal roofing and metal wall panels.”
 Oil canning can occur in any form of metal roofing, regardless of the type of metal.
 Oil canning can be thought of as the metal becoming overstressed, leading it to be unable to hold a flat form.
 When oil canning occurs, it can’t be easily repaired.
 In most cases, a professional roofing company will recommend replacing the oil canned roof entirely, or changing out individual panels of the roof.
 To avoid an oil canning roof, hire an experienced and certified roofing professional like Tim Graboski Roofing to install your metal roof.